-Even with a state-of-the-art heating, ventilation, and air conditioning (HVAC) system and a modern building management system, they figured, there had to be energy inefficiencies.
+Even with state-of-the-art HVAC and a modern building management system (BMS), they figured there had to be energy inefficiencies.
 That was a fundamental lesson of physics, which both had studied at Harvard.

-“We put some in the air going out to heating pumps, some in the air coming back, and we calculated how much energy the fans were using,” Rosen says.
+“We put some sensors in the air going out to heating pumps, some in the air coming back,” Rosen says, “and we calculated how much energy the fans were using.”

-“The spreadsheet was literally so large it couldn’t run,” Rosen says.
+“The spreadsheet was literally so large it couldn’t run,” Rosen recalls.
 “We knew there were more savings to be had, but we couldn’t model them correctly.”

-That’s when the founders hired their first software developer, to help them crunch all their data in new software they called Carbon Lighthouse Unified Engineering System (CLUES).
-It took time to write, but the new system allows Carbon Lighthouse engineers to build a custom simulator for each client, unlike more general industry standard software.
+That’s when the founders hired their first software developer to help them crunch all their data in new software they called the Carbon Lighthouse Unified Engineering System (CLUES).
+It took time to write, but the new system allowed Carbon Lighthouse engineers to build a custom simulator for each client, unlike more general industry standard software.